bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 docker build -t imagename-webapi:latest -f DockerWebApi/Dockerfile .
 ```

-After the Docker image has been created, Run the Docker image as a Docker Container by executing this command:
+After the Docker Image has been created, Run the Docker Image as a Docker Container by executing this command:

 ```bash
 docker run -p 7177:8080 --env ASPNETCORE_ENVIRONMENT=DockerStatusEnv imagename-webapi